 THOMAS FLIPPIN is a versatile guitarist who skillfully blends genres, styles, and instruments to create original and profound art.
-Whether he is premiering Juilliard professor Ray Lustig's minimalist piece “Figments” on the classical guitar, or performing R&B and Mozart on the theorbo with Broadway star Alicia Hall Moran’s Motown Project, or plucking the banjo in the historic revival of the 1920’s opera “Voodoo,” Flippin’s playing has been hailed as "lovely" (NY Times), and "spectacularly precise" (St. Louis Post-Dispatch).
+Whether he is premiering Juilliard professor Ray Lustig's minimalist masterpiece “Figments” for two classical guitars, or performing R&B and Mozart on the theorbo with Broadway star Alicia Hall Moran’s Motown Project, or plucking the banjo in the historic revival of the 1920’s Harlem opera “Voodoo,” Flippin’s playing has been hailed as "lovely" (NY Times), and "spectacularly precise" (St. Louis Post-Dispatch).

 Based in N.Y.C., recent concert highlights include Brooklyn's National Sawdust, Beijing’s Peking University, the Art Institute of Chicago, C-SPAN's Book TV, Charleston's Colour of Music Festival, Wall Street's Federal Hall, and a solo performance honoring the president of Juilliard.
 With his guitar ensemble Duo Noire, Flippin has been an Artist-in-Residence at both the Avaloch Farm Music Institute and the St. Louis Classical Guitar Society.
 He has performed in concerts featuring MacArthur Fellow Jason Moran, as well as members of Eighth Blackbird and the Emerson String Quartet.